The Answer is Fun!

 - Footwear is not permitted on Splash Works attractions.
 Aqua socks and aquatic style footwear are permitted on Lazy River, Riptide Racer, Super Soaker, and The Plunge.

-- Guests requiring special accommodation should speak to a member of the Aquatics management team.
+- Guests requiring special accommodations should speak to a member of the Aquatics management team.
 Specifically designed attire made out of lycra or nylon type materials will be considered.
 Due to attraction manufacturer requirements, some riding restrictions may apply.

 - All guests who require a diaper are required to wear a swim diaper or a diaper specifically designed for aquatic use.